What is cervical cancer?

-In most cases, cervical cancer is caused by a virus called Human Papillomavirus or HPV.
+In most cases, the Human Papillomavirus (HPV) is the virus that causes cervical cancer.
 You can get HPV by having sexual contact with someone who has it.
-There are many types of the HPV.
-Not all types of HPV cause cervical cancer.
+There are many types of HPV, but not all types of HPV cause cervical cancer.
 Some of them cause genital warts, but other types may not cause any symptoms.

-To prevent cervical cancer women should consciously make healthy lifestyle choices and create an environment that may assist others in choosing a healthy lifestyle.
-Some preventative measures would be to stop or preferably never start smoking, and to prevent or manage sexually transmitted diseases.
+To prevent cervical cancer, women should consciously make healthy lifestyle choices and create an environment that may help others in choosing a healthy lifestyle.
+Some preventative measures would be to stop or preferably never start smoking and to prevent or manage sexually transmitted diseases.

 How is cervical cancer detected?

-To detect cervical cancer a pap smear screening is done, to check for changes in the cells of a woman’s cervix.
-The test is able to identify any abnormalities or infections that may be found in the cells.
+A Pap smear is done to check for changes in the cells of a woman’s cervix.
+The test can identify any abnormalities or infections that may be found in the cells.
 The advantages of going for regular pap smear check-ups is that the earlier the disease is detected, the quicker the treatment may be implemented.
-All women 30 years and older should be tested for cervical cancer during her life time.
+All women 30 years and older should be tested for cervical cancer during her lifetime.

-Medical staff perform a full external and internal examination to look out for any visible signs of sexually transmitted infections or any other pathology that will require attention.
+Medical staff do a full external and internal examination to look for any visible signs of sexually transmitted infections or any other pathology that will need attention.

 What are the benefits of going for a pap smear and when must they go for one?

-The benefits are that there will be early detection of cancer cells and or infections and treatment can be commenced earlier.
-In government facilities all women 30 years and older can have 3 free pap smears at 10 year intervals.
+With the early detection of cancer cells or infections, treatment can start earlier.
+In government facilities, all women 30 years and older can have 3 free Pap smears at 10-year intervals.